 SP – 325

 A criminal history records check using form (SP – 325) is a fingerprint-based criminal history check.
-Whilst the other two criminal history check options are strictly name based, the SP – 325 check is fingerprint based and thus more thorough that a typical name based check.
+Whilst the other two criminal history check options are strictly name based, the SP – 325 check is fingerprint based and thus more thorough than a typical name-based check.

-This type of check is commonly used for screening employees that would be working with protected groups such as children or the elderly.
-This type of check is less common in Virginia, but is legally required to be passed for certain jobs.
+This type of check is commonly used for screening employees who would be working with protected groups such as children or the elderly.
+This type of check is less common in Virginia but is legally required to be passed for certain jobs.

 Completing a Criminal Background Check Search Form